tea7010/MyLearning/english/writing.md

 * I have been rying to enhance my agility of speaking english through translating some of example sentences in Japanse into English.
 ChatGPT helps giving me example sentences randomly, and I think using ChatGPT as a problems generator is a good way to use AI.
 * I’ve been trying to improve my agility in speaking English by translating example sentences from Japanese into English.
 ChatGPT helps by providing random example sentences, and I think using ChatGPT as a problem generator is a great way to make use of AI.

+* I am excited to go to next camping in this weekend.
+The camp site I booked this time is including enjoyable kids park and pools includes slides.
+I can't wait this weekend.
+* I’m excited for our next camping trip this weekend!
+The campsite I booked this time has a fun kids’ park and pools with slides.
+I can’t wait!